JavierMenRev/SelectionInLatinAmericans/README.md

 Output:

-The first two lines indicate the population ID of the target admixed population and the drift estimate.
+The first two lines indicate the ID of the target admixed population and the drift estimate.
 Line 3 contains the header of the output file:

 * 1 - chrom (chromosome ID)
 * 2 - pos (position in base pair)
 * 3 - log10.pval.target.1 (-log10 P-value)
-* 4 - obs.freq.target.1 (observed allele frequency in the targed admixed population)
+* 4 - obs.freq.target.1 (observed allele frequency in the target admixed population)
-* 5 - exp.freq.target.1 (expected allele frequency in the targed admixed population)
+* 5 - exp.freq.target.1 (expected allele frequency in the target admixed population)
 * 6 - AIC.neutral.target.1 (AIC for SNP being neutral)
 * 7 - AIC.postadmix.target.1 (AIC for SNP being selected post-admixture)
 * 8 - AIC.insurr.source1target.1 (AIC for SNP being selected in reference population 1)